 "Good night, Nii-sama," Rukia yawned.

-Byakuya left them and met briefly with his departing grandfather, then retired to the peaceful environs of the Kuchiki family archive.
+Byakuya left them and retired to the peaceful environs of the Kuchiki family archive.
 He stood quietly in the central room, gazing at the huge shelves filled with carefully ordered books, and sighing at the thought of just how many books there were and how large a task it would be to search out something that might allow Senbonzakura to remain with him.
 But he had promised himself that as soon as time permitted, he would search for answers.
 There were no guarantees, but he felt the genuine need to pursue answers, in any case.

 He realized quickly that finding what he sought was likely to be a rather arduous task.
 The Kuchiki family archive was the largest store of knowledge in the three worlds, next to the spirit king's own library at the royal palace.
 And it did not only contain books, but maps, related artwork and many artifacts.
 There was even a section of dangerous sealed magical items stored there for safety.